Mmanthatisi: The Battle of Dithakong 23 June 1823

 A battle broke out and hundreds of the invaders were massacred.
 Mmanthatisi then decided to disengage her army and retreated with her hordes to the east.
 This made Makaba the first Tswana chief to repulse the formidable Mmanthatisi army.

 She was stopped from entering the Cape Colony by British Forces near Aliwal North.

 In her march back into the present day Free State, Mmanthatisi forced Bataung and Bafokeng across the Lekwa (Vaal) River.
 At this time, she was looking for a resting place as her nation was war weary.
 They approached Butha-Buthe, which was occupied by Moshoeshoe and his people, and forced them out.
 This is when Moshoeshoe settled at Thaba-Bosiu, escaping Mmanthatisi.

 Although portrayed as an evil woman by some contemporary Europeans, Mmanthatisi was a strong, capable and popular leader; both in war and peace.
 Unlike other chiefs who fell victim to the Difaqane Wars, she successfully kept her people together in the midst of frequent raids by Nguni groups to the south.
 In 1824 when Mmanthatisi felt that Sekonyela had reached maturity, she retired and Sekonyela effectively took over as the sole ruler of the Batlokwa social structures and military.

 Retirement

 The Botlokwa then settled along the confluence of the Senqu and Mahlakeng Rivers.
 Mmanthatisi settled at the mountain strongholds of Marabeng, while her son and heir settled at another stronghold close by, at Jwala-Boholo.
 Jwala-Boholo – Majestic Mountain – located East of Ficksburg in the Free State was first occupied by a branch of the Bakoena tribe, known as Marabe.
 It was later wrestled from them by the Batlokwa under the command of Mmanthatisi.
 This natural fortress served as her capital for many years.
 It was here that many a conquest was planned.

 Chieftainess Mmanthatisi was laid to rest on Jwala-Boholo in 1836.
 She was one of the best known, and most feared, women military and political leaders of the early 19th century.

+Legacy

+SAS Manthatisi (S101) Heroine-class submarine currently in service with the South African Navy is named after her.

+Manthatisi Secondary School in Qwa-qwa is named after her.